AlexanderSwain/Slang.Net/README.md

 - Need to programmatically bind shader parameters?
 No problem, just use the Reflection API.

-> **Note** As of v0.5.0, all slang reflection types (with the exception of DeclReflection and a few other minor things) has been completed and elegantly abstracted
+> **Note** As of v0.5.0, all slang reflection types (with the exception of DeclReflection and a few other minor things) has been elegantly abstracted

 - Reflection Example